GuildCrafts/web-development-js/_goals/256-Init_2-Developer_Tools.md

 The series of initiation goals are designed for new members of Learners Guild to get oriented to the learning environment, build key foundational skills, and work on some fun projects.

 1. [Init 1: Bossggle Word Game][bossggle-word-game]
-1. [Init 2: OOP Practice with Bike Shop][bike-shop-oop]
+1. [Init 2: Developer Tools][developer-tools]
 1. [Init 3: Hello Web Servers][hello-web-servers]
 1. [Init 4: Relational Databases][relational-databases]
 1. [Init 5: Web APIs][web-apis]
-1. [Init 6: Developer Tools][developer-tools]
+1. [Init 6: OOP Practice with Bike Shop][bike-shop-oop]

-This is the final goal in the series!
-Congratulations!
-You've made it through quite a lot.
-Once you've finished this goal, you'll have built a solid foundation of essential skills that you'll build upon as you continue learning JavaScript web development.
+This is the second goal in the series.
 In this goal, you'll be working on building fluency with your tools and your working environment.
 As a web developer, your computer is primary workspace.
 The tools you use every day (editors, shell programs, packages, etc.) make up your development environment, shaping how you work and what you are able to do.

 It is important to know how to configure this environment and use these tools and continuously modify and upgrade it so that your workspace works _for_ you.
 Just like carpenters have to keep their shop clean and their tools organized in order to work most effectively, web developers must do the same with their space and tools.